truesoulcoder/dealpig/devplan.md

 - CSV upload endpoint parses and inserts data into the `leads` table.
 - Normalization API (`/api/leads/normalize`) processes data from `leads` to `normalized_leads`.
-- Archive function saves normalized data to a dynamically named table for historical record-keeping.
+- Archive function saves normalized data to a dynamically named table for historical record-keeping. **Archiving is now performed exclusively via explicit backend RPC calls after normalization, not via database triggers.
+This ensures archiving always happens reliably and transparently.**
+- **The `normalized_leads` table is now defined with `wholesale_value` and `assessed_total` as `TEXT` throughout the normalization pipeline, ensuring data type consistency and resolving archiving issues.**
 - **After normalization and archiving, the API now truncates (clears) both `normalized_leads` and `leads` tables to ensure a fresh state for every upload.** This prevents stale data and ensures the pipeline is always ready for the next file.
 - Console log and processing status updates are streamed to the UI for user feedback.
 - Ensures proper mapping of CSV headers to database fields during the upload process.